AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch-data-elements-rules.md

 ## Validate Your Work

-Now let's validate that your rule is working as expected.
+Now validate that your rule is working as expected.

 Reload your sample page.
 If you look at the Developer Tools -> Network tab, you should now see a 200 response for your Launch Library!